TheWildebeest/functions-lesson-one/readme.md

   * today's date
   * the country they live in.

+  The current version of the function is hard-coded to check if the person is under 18.
+See how much you can improve it.

 3. Run your code code using the "Code Runner" VSCode extension by Jun Han.
 See if you can get the _function calls_ to return the correct output.